josphat-otieno/akan-project/README.md

 2. This will clone the repository into your local machine.
 3. Open the terminal on your machine and navigate to the root folder of the application  `$cd akan-project`
 4. Open index.html on your browser.
+5. Here is the live link to the website `https://josphat-otieno.github.io/akan-project/`

 ## Behaviour Driven Development
 <p>Displays a landing page that describes what the project is all about.
 Displays form for entering date of birth</p>